Multicolor Tur\'an numbers II -- a generalization of the Ruzsa-Szemer\'edi theorem and new results on cliques and odd cycles: Odd cycles, Proof of Theorem

-Indeed, $H$ does not contain a multicolor triangle thus if $N(u)$ and $ N(v)$ is not disjoint, then their common neighbour must span 2 edges of the same color, together with $u$ and $v$.
-The number of common neighbours $w$ of type $(a)$ is at most $2$.
-The number of common neighbours $z$ of type $(b)$ will be denoted by $N^*(uv)$.
+Indeed, $H$ does not contain a multicolor triangle thus if $N(u)$ and $ N(v)$ are not disjoint, then their common neighbour, together with $u$ and $v$, must span 2 edges of the same color.
+The number of common neighbours $w$ of type (a) is at most $2$.
+The number of common neighbours $z$ of type (b) will be denoted by $N^*(uv)$.